 - Rill marks - Carved out by water draining out of the beach at low tide, these miniature erosional channels or braided streams can be seen crossing the beach down to the sea.

 - Beach cusps - These wavy and undulating features are a series of evenly spaced mounds or ridges called horns separated by crescent-shaped troughs called embayments.
-See How to Read a North Carolina Beach for more on how they form and what they mean.
+See Coastal Care’s Beach Cusps: Shoreline Symmetry web page for more on how they form and what they mean.

 No, that white sudsy mess is not soap or sludge.
 The sea foam that appears at the shore is actually a natural occurrence that is typically not harmful to you or the environment (though you may want to take caution with foams that have a weird odor since these may not be “typical”).
 Natural sea foam forms by waves churning up organic matter (from seaweeds, algae, and other marine plant life).
 The organic material acts like a surfactant (just like soap) and creates bubbles when agitated.
 Sometimes, a thin coating of mud attaches to the bubbles, leaving a film of gray behind on the sand.
-For more on this froth-forming phenomenon, see Popular Science’s What Is Sea Foam?
-Where Does It Come From?
+For more on this froth-forming phenomenon, see the National Oceanic and Atmospheric Administration What is sea foam? page and What Is Sea Foam?
+Where Does It Come From? from Popular Science.

 Glimpses into the Past